-This article is from TOS Vol. 7, No. 1.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 7, No. 1.

 About the Muslim Middle East, Robert R. Reilly, author of The Closing of the Muslim Mind, says, “I am trying to understand the situation as it is and the reasons for it.
 I am simply offering the conclusions to which I have come after searching for years to make sense of what I have seen, experienced, and read” (p.
 9).